 Her academic interests include current affairs, civics and elections, economic inequality, national security, and intelligence; upon graduation, she hopes to pursue a career in government where she can apply those interests to help shape national and international affairs.

-Outside of academia, she enjoys reading British literature, researching family histories, riding horses, and playing the violin.
+Outside of academia, she enjoys reading British literature, researching family histories, riding horses, playing the violin, and making memes.

 Honors and awards: Dean’s List, BHS Distinguished Graduate, AP Scholar With Distinction, National Merit Commended, and was a member of the National Honor Society and Highest Honors Roll throughout high school.